jeebs-habibs/coin-alert/coin-alert/README.md

 50$ quicknode a month for live price fetching. $$ a month for databse with current structure vs $$ a month with 1 API vs $$ a month with dedicated server.

+looking at 110 a month

+if we sell it for .1 SOL a month, would need 10 active users a month to profit

 ## Server decision
 Problem statement: We are hitting daily firestore usage limit when running every 2 minutes for about 4 hours.
 We need a solution so we can scale more easily.